CodeDifferently/piano-lecture/README.md

 #### Creating the keys
 We are going to create a "containter" using the `<section>` tags to hold our `<div>` tags.
 The `<h1>` tag will give us a place to title your piano.
 The `<span>` tag will allow us to make specific changes to certain text.
-Everything that is to appear on the web page is wrapped by the `<body>` tag.

 ```HTML